Silver Studio: History

 The Silver Studio was founded by Arthur Silver in 1880.
 In 1901 Silver's son Reginald (Rex) Silver took over the studio and ran it until 1962.
 As Designer-Manager, Rex's role was to understand the requirements of the Studio's clients.

 For its final year of operation, 1963, Rex's studio was run by Frank Price textile designer, a designer of importance.
 He had worked twice at the Silver Studio, firstly, for a period before the Second World War 1922 to 1935, leaving to a partnership with G.R.
 Kingbourne.
 Later he became chief designer at Arthur Sanderson & Sons.
 This job ended during the War, when Sandersons were bombed out, at which point he rejoined the Silver Studio, in 1941.

 From 1953 to 1963, Frank Price was the only working designer, though Rex continued to manage the business until it closed in 1963.

 Subsequently, Mary Peerless (Rex Silver's step-daughter) inherited the contents of the Studio from Rex, and gifted the majority of items to Hornsey College of Art.

 Clients

 The Silver Studio sold designs for fabrics and wallpapers to a number of manufacturers.
 Designs for wallpapers were sold both to manufacturers producing cheap papers for the mass market such as Lightbown Aspinall and Potters of Darwen, as well as those selling high quality products for the top end of the market such as Essex & Co, John Line and Arthur Sanderson & Sons.
-Leading British textile manufacturers included Stead McAlpin, Alexander Morton and AH Lee, Turnbull & Stockdale and Liberty, to name just a few.
+Leading British textile manufacturers included Stead McAlpin, Alexander Morton and AH Lee[Arthur H Lee, Birkenhead], Turnbull & Stockdale and Liberty, to name just a few.